cecelot/site/src/pages/p/first-steps-with-racket.md

 (hello-person "Alaina")
 ```

-This code is a bit awkward because I don't know how to concatanate strings in the case where those strings are variables, and I'd rather not spend too much time messing around with it before diving into the guide.
+This code is a bit awkward because I don't know how to concatanate strings in the case where those strings are variables, and I'd rather not spend too much time messing around with it right now.
 Running the code using the same `racket main.rkt` command from earlier produces the result I want, though.

 ```
 Hi, Alaina!
 ```

-Ok, now time for Chapter 2 of the guide: Racket Essentials.
+Ok, now time for Chapter 2: Racket Essentials.
 This is where things _really_ start.

 # Half of Racket Essentials